 contacted and advised as such and given the choice to proceed or

-look different when finished.
+Paintings will look different (better) when finished.
 Remember you

 How long is the cleaning good for?

 If cared for properly, it should

 What agent is used in the cleaning?